cupOJoseph/ethbookOS/README.md

 # ethbookOS
 A project built for ETHDenver 2019.
-A fork of chromiumOS with built in Ethereum functionality
+A fork of chromiumOS with built-in Ethereum functionality

 Goals:
-- Create a distribution of ChromiumOS without google apps.
+- Create a distribution of ethbookOS with native plug-ins to run dApps and IPFS and ZKP

-MVP Tasks:
-- download and build chromiumOS
-- find and add android apps and extensions that we like that are related to eth
-- replace chromium browser with Brave.
-I think this may be trickier than expected.
-- create a distribution of this OS that can be easily shared

-bonus
-- hardware wallet
-- connect to Lattice1
-- other stretch goals?

-Bounty and prize goals:
+- ethbooks that run ethbookOS are light-weight both in terms of hardware and software, and secure
+- ethbooks will take blockchain technology from BUIDLers to consummers
+- ethbooks will take power from the powerful few back to the people

+Why we are buidling ethbook
+  "When we are dead, it’s not what we HODL or SODL that matters.
+It’s what we BUIDL" - Ajit Tripathi, Consensys Enterprise